Vai al contenuto principale

 Early childhood education and care services (ECEC, ages 0–6) in Italy—particularly those for children under the age of 3—have seen growth over time in both the availability of places and participation rates among young children, although more slowly than in other European countries.
 Significant socioeconomic and territorial disparities persist, however, which—together with other barriers to access—disproportionately affect participation among children whose parents face economic and employment disadvantages, social vulnerability, or have a migrant background.

 In some cases, as participation increases, these disparities actually widen.
-One example is the gap in participation among children under 3 from high-income versus low-income families in Italy, which has more than doubled over the past twenty years in favor of the former: the difference was 7.5 percentage points in 2005–06, when overall participation was still below 25%, but rose to 19 points in 2023–24, when around 35 out of 100 children in that age group attended nursery schools or similar services (see the chart below).
+The participation gap among children under 3 from high-income versus low-income families in Italy, has more than doubled over the past twenty years in favor of the former: the difference was 7.5 percentage points in 2005–06, when overall participation was still below 25%, and rose to 19 points in 2023–24, when around 35 out of 100 children in that age group attended nursery schools or similar services.

-Italy’s ECEC therefore suffers from a lack of equity, although it is not the only one in Europe.
-In addition, attention to service quality in our country remains insufficient.
+Italy’s ECEC therefore suffers from a lack of equity, although it is not the only country in Europe to do so.
+Moreover, efforts to support the quality of services remain a priority.

-These are two concerning critical issues—especially in light of longstanding international research showing that participation in high-quality ECEC services can provide early support to strengthen cognitive, relational, and social skills, with long-term benefits across individuals’ life courses.
-These benefits are particularly evident for children from disadvantaged backgrounds, helping to reduce gaps in development, learning, and socialization.
+Service availability, access and quality remain critical policy issues, especially in light of longstanding international research showing that participation in high-quality ECEC services can provide early support to strengthen cognitive, relational, and social skills, with long-term benefits across individuals’ life courses.
+Such benefits are particularly evident for children from disadvantaged backgrounds, helping to reduce gaps in development, learning, and socialization.

 The research stems from the awareness that the expansion and improvement of the quality of ECEC services are now strategic priorities for public policy in Europe.
 Three major issues are at stake in these efforts: